-Does it make sense to put a rug on top of carpet?!
+Does it make sense to put a rug on top of carpet?
 The short answer – absolutely!
-I am a huge fan of rugs in just about every single space.
-After posting several room reveals and hearing from you all, I realized that putting a rug on top of carpet is not the norm!Â
+I’m a huge fan of rugs in just about every single space.
+After posting several room reveals and hearing from you all, I realized that putting a rug on top of carpet is not the norm.
+Before we dive in – if you need help choosing a rug, I have an entire post dedicated to finding the perfect one for your space.
+Check out my Ultimate Rug Guide here!

 Today on the blog, I’ll be chatting all about the rugs on carpet in my home.
-While many of you may still be unsure if rugs actually belong on carpet, my goal is to convince you they absolutely do- just with a couple additional steps.Â
+While many of you may still be unsure if rugs actually belong on carpet, my goal is to convince you they absolutely do- just with a couple additional steps.

 The Debate About Rugs On Carpet